macsplit/lumencode/docs/spec.md

 Phase 3.
 Source inspection

-- Add a bottom pane for syntax-highlighted source snippets. **(Initiated: Snippet generation added to symbol data)**
+- Add a bottom pane for syntax-highlighted source snippets. **(Completed with internal highlighting and diagnostics)**
-- Sync selected symbols and routes to source lines.
+- Sync selected symbols and routes to source lines. **(Partially completed: symbols and CSS class entries update the lower pane)**
-- Add lint-aware or parser-aware snippet context where feasible.
+- Add lint-aware or parser-aware snippet context where feasible. **(Partially completed: conservative parser-aware diagnostics are present)**

 Phase 4.
 General polish